How to leave Maryland residency?

 3) Spend time in your new state

-4) Transfer IDs and vehicle registrations
+4) Transfer IDs and vehicle registrations, including Maryland driver's license

 Transfer your driver’s license and vehicle registration to your new state.
 This is a strong signal of your intent to leave Maryland.